oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 and required interactions with other components.
 A TOSCA-based management system must include a TOSCA parser/validator that checks if the templates used in a TOSCA service template are valid for the types with which they are associated.
-This allows for management errors to be flagged at service *design time* rather than at service *deployment time*.
+This allows many kinds of errors to be flagged at service *design time* rather than at service *deployment time*.
 The following diagram shows how templates are created from and validated against TOSCA type definitions: